gnugat/ssc-btlr/doc/02-new.md

 This command allows you to create a new Symfony2 project by:

-* creating the project directory and installing Symfony2 in it;
+* creating the project directory and installing Symfony2 Empty Edition in it;
+* initializing project documentation;
 * creating the virtual host;
 * creating the log files;
-* reloading the apache2 configuration;
+* restarting the apache2 configuration;
 * creating the hostname;
 * setting the rights for the `app/cache` and `app/logs` directories.